oscarpm5/Phoebus_Engine/README.md

 * Object Translate/Rotate/Scale can be done in both local & global space.

 * Objects can be translated/rotated/scaled from the 3d View using gizmos.
-[TODO if not fixed gizmo rotation reset (orange circle), put it under the additional comments section]
+[TODO if not fixed gizmo rotation reset (orange circle), put it under the additional comments section].

+* Automated saved scenes are made on play/pause.
+This scene is saved in Library/Scenes

+* You can manually save scenes in Menu->Save.
+They will be saved in Library/Scenes with a automatic name which you can later change

+* You can load any saved scene un Menu->Load

 ## Aditional comments for the teacher: